 The Flash going into thoughtful mode.
 Wow.
 Bet you didn't see that one coming, Len.

 When he opened his mouth to explain – apparently choosing his words carefully and deliberately – it was different from what she expected.
-If she was indeed expecting something relevant.
+If she was indeed expecting something.

-"I got into the Flash thing about … eleven years ago.
+"I got into the Flash thing about… eleven years ago.
 Mostly I ran after petty crooks and jewellery thieves, and I was pretty much a kid then – I mean, I was skinny as a rack, cocky as hell, and I couldn't figure out why nobody would take me seriously."
 He finished the rest of his coffee and looked up at the wall again.
-"By that time, Len already had his ice-theme thing going on – he designed that ice gun a couple of months after I took the costume.
-I ran into him first bank he tried to rob.
+"By that time, Len already had his ice-theme thing going on – think he designed that ice gun a couple of months after I took the costume.
+I ran into him first bank he tried to rob as 'Captain Cold'.

 "He handed me my ass on a plate that time."